 Every summer, local kindergartners come here to learn about how their grandparents lived, where they worked, and how they played as youngsters—and native-born or newcomers, connect to the stories of the town.

 Yeroham Heritage Park

 Adjacent to Yeroham Heritage House and on the very site of the town’s first ma'abara (immigrant transit camp), we’re now planning Yeroham Heritage Park, an interactive outdoor museum and pavilions in remembrance and appreciation of the people who made the town what it is today.
-The project will be implemented thanks to the support of JNF Australia and JNF Israel, and the Yeroham Local Council.
+The project will be implemented thanks to the support of JNF Australia and JNF Israel, the Council for Conservation of Heritage Sites in Israel, and the Yeroham Local Council.